 Banana bread batter in 10-ounce round white baking dish.

-Step Six: Pour in the prepared dish and bake in a 350°F degrees preheated oven for about 40 minutes.
+Step Six: Pour in the prepared dish and bake in a 350°F preheated oven for about 40 minutes.

 Baked banana bread in small round baking dish.